poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 ## Trick to pause the program execution
 CPU will interrupt the program whenever it sees data int 3.
 So, we just have to rewrite the data at the address `0x498223` with the data []byte{0xcc} to pause the program.
+> In computing and operating systems, a trap, also known as an exception or a fault, is typically a type of synchronous interrupt caused by an exceptional condition (e.g., breakpoint, division by zero, invalid memory access). source: wikipedia

 Does that mean we have to rewrite the binary at `0x498223`?
 No, we can write it using ptrace.

 ## Ptrace to rescue
 >ptrace is a system call found in Unix and several Unix-like operating systems.
 By using ptrace (the name is an abbreviation of "process trace") one process can control another, enabling the controller to inspect and manipulate the internal state of its target. ptrace is used by debuggers and other code-analysis tools, mostly as aids to software development. source:wikipedia

-ptrace is syscall that allows us to rewrite the registers and write the data at the given address.
+ptrace is a syscall that allows us to rewrite the registers and write the data at the given address.

 Now we know which address to pause and how to manipulate the memory of the sample program.
 So, let's put all this knowledge into action.